-We provide maximum practicable procurement opportunities for small, minority-owned, women-owned, veteran-owned, service-disabled veteran-owned, small disadvantaged, historically underutilized business zone, Native American, Indian tribal-owned, Native Hawaiian, Alaskan Native, lesbian, gay, bisexual and transgender (LGBT)-owned and disability-owned businesses.
+We provide maximum practicable procurement opportunities for small, minority-owned, women-owned, veteran-owned, service-disabled veteran-owned, small disadvantaged, historically underutilized business zone, Native American, Indian tribal-owned, Native Hawaiian, Alaskan Native, lesbian, gay, bisexual and transgender (LGBTQ+)-owned and disability-owned businesses.
 We also seek to provide opportunities for historically black colleges, universities and minority institutions in the areas of technical, engineering and research services.

 We address economic equality in our supply chain by evaluating and analyzing our supplier relationships.
 We are committed to a diverse supply base that reflects the demographics and values of our company, our customers and the communities in which we operate.
-Supplier diversity is a key part of Raytheon Technologies’ overall strategic plan to advance diversity, equity and inclusion across the company and beyond.
+Supplier diversity is a key part of RTX’s overall strategic plan to advance diversity, equity and inclusion across the company and beyond.

 To be eligible for award as a small business, an offeror must represent in good faith that it is a small business by ensuring that all NAICS codes for which the offeror can be certified as small are listed on our Annual Offeror Registration Data, Representations and Certifications (CR-003) form.